JonPSmith/MultiProgPackTool/README.md

 To create a NuGet package you need to define some NuGet information, such as the name (id) of the created NuGet package, its version, its authors and so on.

-The `MultiProjPack` tool looks for a file called `MultiProjPack.xml`, which contains NuGet info and settings for the `MultiProjPack` tool.
-Here is a link to a [example MultiProjPack.xml file](https://github.com/JonPSmith/MultiProgPackTool/blob/main/MultiProjPackTool/SettingHandling/TypicalMultiProjPack.xml), but I give more information on the `MultiProjPack.xml` file later (LINK!!!)
+The `MultiProjPack` tool looks for a settings file called `MultiProjPack.xml`, which contains NuGet info and settings for the `MultiProjPack` tool.
+Here is a link to a [example MultiProjPack.xml settings file](https://github.com/JonPSmith/MultiProgPackTool/blob/main/MultiProjPackTool/SettingHandling/TypicalMultiProjPack.xml), but I give more information on the `MultiProjPack.xml` file later (LINK!!!)

-*NOTE: The `MultiProjPack` tool will create an `MultiProjPack.xml` for you with the typical parts that you want to fill in.
+*NOTE: The `MultiProjPack` tool will create an `MultiProjPack.xml` settings file for you, with the typical settings that you should fill in.
 See !!!LINK on how to do that.*

-The `MultiProjPack.xml` file should be placed in the folder containing the projects in your solution, for instance `C:\Users\YourUser\source\repos\BookApp.Books>`
+The `MultiProjPack.xml` setting file should be placed in the directory containing the projects in your solution, for instance `C:\Users\YourUser\source\repos\BookApp.Books>`

 ### 4. Run the `MultiProjPack` tool

-You run the `MultiProjPack` tool from a command line in the folder containing the projects in your solution.
+You run the `MultiProjPack` tool from a command line in the directory containing the projects in your solution.

 *NOTE: If you want to create a new version of the NuGet package you must update the NuGet `version` and most likely the `releaseNotes` in the `MultiProjPack.xml` before you call the `MultiProjPack` tool.*